SherbulMohammed/tic-tac-toe/README.md

-This project is a simple implementation of the classic game.
+This project is a simple implementation of the classic game of Tic-Tac-Toe.
+It provides a straightforward and engaging experience for two players.

 [Click here to see a preview](https://sherbulmohammed.github.io/tic-tac-toe/)

-Features
+### Features
 - Clickable grid to mark icons (X's and O's)
 - Clean and user-friendly interface
 - Displays winning message at the end of the game

-Technologies Used:
+### Technologies Used:
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

 This is a learning project part of the Odin Project - JavaScript Course.